Writing Connectors¶

 Where to make changes¶

-Connectors enable pyinfra to expand work done in its 5 stages <deploy-process.html#how-pyinfra-works>
+Connectors enable pyinfra to expand work done in its 5 stages <deploy-process.html#how-pyinfra-works>_ by providing methods which can be called at

 appropriate times.